Oxyhydride/Sredictio/README.md

 For more on the model and its format, refer to [here](https://stable-baselines.readthedocs.io/en/master/guide/save_format.html) for more info.

 ## Update Log
-- 2019-12-10: **Version 0.1.0: Initial Update** was released.
+- 2019-12-10: **Version 0.1.0: The Initial Update** was released.
 - 2019-12-10: **Version 0.1.1** was released.
 It was an update to "[tidy] up the files in the repository".
 - 2019-12-11: **Version 0.1.2** was released.
 It was "a hotfix for the update to `yahoo-fin`, which... [broke] the stock obtaining mechanism of Sredictio."
 - 2019-12-20: **Version 0.2.0: The Quality of Life Update** was released.

 ## Credits
-- Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).
+- Sredictio's Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).
-- Sentiment data scraped from [Straits Times](https://www.straitstimes.com/) articles.
+- Sredictio's Sentiment data scraped from [Straits Times](https://www.straitstimes.com/) articles.
-- Cover image taken from [pensoft.co.ke](https://www.pensoft.co.ke/stocks-backgrounds-ultra-hd/).
+- The cover image was taken from [pensoft.co.ke](https://www.pensoft.co.ke/stocks-backgrounds-ultra-hd/).

 ## Acknowledgements
-- Thanks to OpenAI and DeepMind for sharing these open-source Deep Learning resources to us!
+We would like to thank OpenAI and DeepMind for sharing these open-source Deep Learning resources to us.
+Without them, AI research could be way behind our time.